 Found across all industries, a Personal Service Company (PSC) is a company which provides personal services of a single contractor to end clients either directly or through an agency.

-Typically, the personal service company will be a limited company that has a sole director – the contractor – who owns most or all of the shares.
-While there is no actual definition of what a Personal Service Company is, the term was devised by HMRC with the introduction of IR35 off-payroll legislation in April 2000.
-1
+Typically, a PSC will be a limited company that has a sole director – the contractor – who owns most or all of the shares.
+While there is no actual definition of what a PSC is, the term was devised by HMRC with the introduction of IR35 off-payroll legislation in April 2000.

 HMRC began using the term to describe businesses they considered to be tax evaders and the subject of tax investigations.

-These contractors work in a very similar way to traditional employees but rather than being a member of staff who pays employment taxes, they bill for their services through a limited company and gain advantage by paying corporate tax.
+Rather than being a member of staff who pays employment taxes, contractors working through PSCs bill for their services through a limited company and gain advantage by paying corporate tax.

-Working through a personal service company can be a tax efficient way for contractors to work.
-Contractors usually split their income between salary and dividends which can result in paying less income tax and National Insurance.
+Working through a PSC can be a tax efficient way for contractors to work.
+Contractors usually split their income between salary and dividends, which can result in paying less income tax and National Insurance.